-Ford Transit and Mercedes Sprinter Class B camper vans (built using a full van shell) most often also have dual rear wheels, whereas the Ram Promaster B Class RVs will have single rear wheels.
+Ford Transit and Mercedes Benz Sprinter Class B camper vans (built using a full van shell) most often also have dual rear wheels, whereas the Ram Promaster B Class RVs will have single rear wheels.

 Some manufacturers use the Ford E-series gas cutaway chassis for Class B+ RVs.
 These typically are motorhomes with longer length, giving more living room.